 The meal was finished off with a selection of British cheeses , a Cheddar, and blue cheese and a Goats cheese.
 Market Porter offers several choices of cheese box, a traditional selection, and a discovery box.
-The discovery box has slightly more unusal selections within it, and is a great way to expand your horizons a little in the wonderful world of cheese.
+The discovery box has slightly more unusual selections within it and is a great way to expand your horizons a little in the wonderful world of cheese.

 Market Porter has a great website, and I’d suggest a peruse through it.
 It’s easy to use and simple to navigate.
-It’s an organisation I believes deserves to go far in this expanding market.
-With products this good it’s hard to see how they won’t!
+It’s an organisation I believe deserves to go far in this expanding market.
+With products this good, it’s hard to see how they won’t!
 Or visit the shop

 7 New Union Square,